 In various models Canon seems to limit the precision of the bulb mode to one second.
 So HDR exposures below 1 second and/or with a fraction of a second (as 1.5 sec) are rounded to the full second.
 DSLR Remote can't do anything about that!
 Reported models so far: 400D, 500D, 550D, 5D II.

-Please choose Infrared as remote type and Samsung IR Blaster as the hardware.
+Please choose Infrared as remote type and Samsung IR Blaster as the hardware (and don't forget to choose the right camera brand and to switch your camera into remote mode).
 DSLR Remote should work with the built-in IR sender of the followig devices:

 Samsung Galaxy Tab 7.0 plus